Morthy/sunhaven-mods/CustomItems/docs/CustomItems.md

 You can extend a base custom item to make it act as furniture by adding additional fields to the item definition file.

+You must also add the **type** property to the definition and set it as "decoration", as in the example below.

 For furniture, the image you provide (e.g. 61000.png) will be what is displayed in the game world when the furniture is placed.

 Keep in mind that Sun Haven is a pixel based game and so will enlarge your image when rendered in-game.
 The furniture will be rendered at around 4x the actual image size.